delaford/game/README.md

 > Items marked with an asterisk (*) are started but have not been finalized or finished.

-Once all of these items are checked, Navarra will be stable without breaking changes.
+Once all of these items are checked, Delaford will be stable without breaking changes.

 ## Debugging